 Edinburgh Napier is ranked eighth in the UK for ‘value added’, which measures students' entry qualifications against the degree results they go on to achieve.
 The University also runs ‘Confident Futures’, a programme which develops employability skills.

 The University of Gloucestershire is made up of three campuses, two in Cheltenham and one in Gloucester, and was awarded university status in 2001 following the merger of numerous institutions.
-10,000 students are currently enrolled from over 60 different countries.
-The University of Gloucestershire was ranked second in the UK for international student support following the International Student Barometer in 2014.
+8,500 students are currently enrolled from over 60 different countries.
+The University of Gloucestershire was ranked fifth in the UK for international student support following the International Student Barometer in 2017.

 Many courses feature local and international field trips and the option to spend a semester abroad on a student exchange.
-The Degreeplus initiative combines internships with formal training to improve employability after graduation.
 Gloucestershire also offers two year ‘fast-track’ courses in subjects such as Law and Business, allowing students to enter the workplace or further training faster and at a lower cost.
-The University has also been awarded14 National Teaching Fellowships and have a strong portfolio of lecturers with industry experience.
+The University has also been awarded 14 National Teaching Fellowships and have a strong portfolio of lecturers with industry experience.

 Leeds Trinity University was founded in 1966 and was awarded full university status in 2012.
 It is one of only two Catholic universities in the UK, but welcomes students of all faiths and beliefs.
 The University is small compared to most UK institutions, with just 3,500 students currently enrolled.

 The University’s traditional strengths are teacher training and theology, but recent investment has taken place to develop media studies and journalism degrees, with full studios in a number of areas available for students.
-In 2013 it launched 18 new courses, including two year degrees in education and sport, and tourism and leisure management.
+A number of new courses have been launched in recent years, including two year degrees in education and sport, and tourism and leisure management.
 95% of Leeds Trinity students are in work or further education six months after graduating.